aminmr/k8s-implementation/README.md

 For Disk migration on the Openstack Volumes, I prefer to try multiple scenarios to try the etcd actions and understanding etcd cluster.

-In the first scenario we try the following steps:
+In the first scenario I tried the following steps:

 1. Stop Docker and Kubelet on one of the master nodes.
 2. mount the disk on `/var/lib/etcd`